openstates/enhancement-proposals/002-legal-citations.md

 2. Formatting - State legal citation formats are extremely varied.
 See Note[2] for some examples.
 Rather than try to standardize them, I propose we just take the states citations as is and leave followup steps to the consumer.
 3. Codes/Laws are confusing.
 States handle rulemaking in a variety of formats -- Constitutions, Statutes, Codes, Administrative Registers, Administrative Rulemaking, etc.
 Many states also split their lawmaking into multiple publications, e.g. "criminal code", "corporations code", "environmental code", etc. Rather than try to handle that extreme complexity for a few jurisdictions, plaintext citations have us punt it to the end consumer.
 4. Proposed legal citations don't seem to be available structured data in any states right now (TODO: are we sure?) so this would require regexing bill text which has historically not been a thing we've done in scrapers.
+I think it's still better to have the ability in the model.

-Backwards Compatibility Issues: None, except for one-time a mass 'updated at' change in the affected states.
+Backwards Compatibility Issues: None, except for one-time a mass 'updated at' change in the affected states as the scrapers are updated.

 ## Implementation Plan

 Tim adds the model to openstates-core, with some help from James on questions.

+James updates the poetry requirements and rolls new images, and does database migrations.

 Scraper writers add the functionality to states as desired.
 Tim would take the first shot at the known states.